BoredHackerBlog/loggingstuff/README.md

+Warning: Not for production use.
+Use this for research and testing.

 # loggingstuff
 This contains a .bat/batch script for disabling some Windows protections and enabling a bunch of logging.
 You'll want to test and disable some event ids or modify the script.